petedanielsmith/social-media-effect-on-mental-health/README.md

 Challenges faced:

-- Having a separate notebooks for all the sections meant that saving to a CSV file would require reassigning the data types and catagorical columns each time they are imorted so I saved to parquet files instead to persist this meta data.
+- Having a separate notebook for all the sections meant that saving to a CSV file would require reassigning the data types and catagorical columns each time they are imorted so I saved to parquet files instead to persist this metadata.
-- On the distributions tab of the visualise page in the dashnoard, my intial implementation was rendering the interqurtile range lines outside of the chart bounds and sometimes overlapped the labels.
+- On the distributions tab of the visualise page in the dashboard, my intial implementation was rendering the interqurtile range lines outside of the chart bounds and sometimes overlapped the labels.
 I asked chartGPT to refactor my function and it suggested using a helper function that repositioned the labels.
 - On the personas page in the dashboard, uing the built in column functionality in Streamlit, the cards didn't stack in a neat grid as there is no option to use grid or flexbox.
 I overcame this by adding custom HTML/CSS in to the card to kee a consistant height.
 I had to change the design slighly and not include the strapline field that I initially intended to add, in order to keep the UI neat and tidy.
 - The data in general.
-It was very linear. eg. things like gender were evenly distributed and I couln't see any variation in time series data etc. This made it difficult to use and model accuarcy came back at 100% which didn't give me much to talk about or be able to tune parameters and investigate different model performances etc.
+It was very linear. e.g. things like gender were evenly distributed and I couldn't see any variation in time series data etc. This made it difficult to use and model accuarcy came back at 100% which didn't give me much to talk about or be able to tune parameters and investigate different model performances, etc.

 Next steps:

 - Create an extra prediction model that takes in parameters such as sleep, age, platform, screen time and social media time, and outputs multiple values for mood/stress/anixety levels and mental state as a single prediction.
-- Change the single charts in the dashboard, that don't rely on mult-figure layouts, to use Plotly instead of Seaborn/Matplotlib, to allow interactive features such as tooltips etc.
+- Change the single charts in the dashboard, that don't rely on multi-figure layouts, to use Plotly instead of Seaborn/Matplotlib, to allow interactive features such as tooltips, etc.

 ## Conclusions